Week 6 (now week 5!) - Helena River data analysis

 Now when you click Apply the point size is weighted to the EC.
 You can further refine your symbology by changing the point colours and size - think about how best to communicate variation in EC.

-5. Conceptualising Surface-Groundwater interaction
+4. Conceptualising Surface-Groundwater interaction

-Now that you have an understanding of the previous studies at the site, and have plotted the existing data, the next step is to develop your conceptual model of surface water - groundwater interaction.
+Now that you have an understanding of the previous studies at the site, and have plotted the available data, the next step is to develop your conceptual model of surface water - groundwater interaction.
 When trying to make sense of all this data from different locations and time periods some guiding questions can help focus your analyses:

 Submission